 Yorkshire has some magnificent historic sites and visitors will enjoy the castles at Skipton, Middleham and Richmond, the beautiful ruins of Rievaulx Abbey and Fountains Abbey, and the stunning stately homes of Castle Howard and Harewood House.

-Culture vultures will find much in Yorkshire to inspire them, from literary trails to sculpture parks and award-winning galleries.
+Culture vultures will find much in Yorkshire to inspire them, from literary trails and stunning walks at the Yorkshire Dales National Park, to sculpture parks and award-winning galleries.
 For those interested in horticulture, Yorkshire has plenty to offer.
 Take a trip to Sheffield Botanical Gardens, Scampston Walled Garden or Wentworth Castle Gardens, three of Yorkshire’s finest.
 And, of course, sports fans will not want to miss the opportunity to visit Headingley, the home of Yorkshire County Cricket Club.

 A brief history

 York was first established as the Roman capital of Northern Britain in 71AD, with the surrounding areas subsequently settled by the Angles and the Vikings.
 Following the Norman conquests, many castles, abbeys and priories were built across the region, establishing new towns and villages.